assert-equals/DappDriver/README.md

 DappDriver loads [MetaMask](https://metamask.io/), [Rainbow](https://rainbow.me/) or [Zerion](https://zerion.io/) into the browser session, empowering you to efficiently confirm blockchain transactions.

 Read on to get started locally in a couple of minutes.

+> [!NOTE]
+> DappDriver is in active development, so all APIs are subject to change.

 ## Install